 What Are The Disadvantages Of Co-Parenting?

 Co-parenting, where separated or divorced parents share the responsibilities of raising their children, is often viewed as a beneficial arrangement for both the children and the parents.
-However, it does come with certain challenges and disadvantages that can affect the dynamics of the family.
+However, it comes with challenges and disadvantages that can affect the family dynamics.
 Recognizing these potential drawbacks is important for parents to navigate the complexities of co-parenting effectively.
 Here are some of the main disadvantages associated with co-parenting:

 1. Communication Challenges